abreits/rxjs-supersets/projects/rxjs-supersets/src/simple-super-set/README.md

 Removes the subSetId from the `subSet` property of all items in the `SimpleSuperSet`.

 If the resulting item `subSet` property is empty (it is no longer member of a subSet), the item is also deleted.
-Sends an update to the subscribers of the `SubSet.delta$` involved and to subscribers of the `SuperSet.delta$` itself.
+Sends an update to the subscribers of the `subset.delta$` involved and to subscribers of the `SuperSet.delta$` itself.

 [back to top](#superset----omit-in-toc)